Installation Guide

 Installation Methods

-We provide two installation methods, you can choose either one:
+We provide two installation methods.
+You can choose one:

 Method 1: Using npm (Recommended)